Angello-ops/CSE-2102-Lab3/README.md

 This project is built using **Maven** for dependency management, and it uses **JUnit4** for unit testing.

-## Grading Requirements

-- **Brief description**: See above.
-- **Video of builds and tests running**: Please refer to the attached video file in the submission (video shows Maven builds and unit tests passing).

 ## How to Download and Run the System

 ### Prerequisites